theupdateframework/python-tuf/tuf/README.md

 # Generate and write the first of two root keys for the TUF repository.
 The
 # following function creates an RSA key pair, where the private key is saved to
-# "keystore/root_key" and the public key to "keystore/root_key.pub".
+# "keystore/root_key" and the public key to "keystore/root_key.pub" (both saved
-# The 'keystore' directory can be manually created in the current directory
+# to the current working directory).
+The 'keystore' directory can be manually
-# to store the keys that we create in these examples.
+# created in the current directory to store the keys created in these examples.
+# If 'keystore' directory does not exist, it will be created.
 >>> generate_and_write_rsa_keypair("keystore/root_key", bits=2048, password="password")

 # If the key length is unspecified, it defaults to 3072 bits.
 A length of less